Hearing Prep

 Hearing prep is often the work parents do when the house finally gets quiet.

 That is why the prep has to feel structured, calm, and worth the time.
-Equalora helps turn late-night anxiety into clearer notes, stronger answers, and a plan you can actually use on hearing day.
+Equalora helps turn late-night anxiety into clearer notes, review questions, and prep materials you can actually use.

 A parent working at night on hearing preparation papers while a child sleeps in the background.